kimsis/waterdrop-assignment/README.md

 - $ ./setup_env.sh
 - $ docker-compose up --build -d

+Tests can be run on the API, by running 'php artisan test' in the /api folder

 No additional setup should be required, as the docker containers equip themselves (I hope).

 - The frontend will be available at localhost:8000